A Methanol-mediated Room-Temperature Synthesis of Tellurium-Loaded Liquid Scintillators for Neutrinoless Double Beta Decay Search: Establishment of Room-Temperature Synthesis approach

-In reference~\cite{IHEP:2023}, 1,2-hexanediol (HD) was identified as the most suitable diol compound for the preparation of Te-LS.
-Therefore, this work selects HD as the primary research subject.
-To achieve the reaction between TeA and HD under relatively mild conditions, such as at room temperature, various solvents were investigated.
-All reactions were catalyzed by N,N-dimethyldodecylamine (DDA) to enable rapid kinetic assessment with fixed stoichiometry (n$_\mathrm{Te}$:n$_\mathrm{HD}$:n$_\mathrm{DDA}$ = 1:3:0.5).
-The temporal metric for solvent efficacy was defined as the complete consumption of TeA, yielding the following acceleration ranking: \\MeOH \textgreater\textgreater toluene $\approx$ acetone $\approx$ dichloromethane $\approx$ pseudocumene \textgreater m-xylene \textgreater acetonitrile \\ \textgreater trichloromethane \textgreater cyclohexane $\approx$ hexane \textgreater linear alkyl benzene (LAB) \textgreater\textgreater no solvent \\The acceleration mechanism of MeOH is discussed in Sec.~\ref{subsubsec:Mechanistic Study}.
+The acceleration mechanism of MeOH is discussed in Sec.~\ref{subsubsec:Mechanistic Study}.
 For other solvents, the reaction rate shows a positive correlation with both polarity and water solubility - solvents with higher polarity and better water miscibility generally demonstrate superior reaction rates.
-Non-polar solvents with poor water solubility, such as cyclohexane and hexane, exhibit significantly slower reaction rates for the TeA/HD system, though still faster than the solvent-free condition.
-This enhancement can be attributed to the dilution effect of the solvent, which reduces the concentration of reaction products (water and Te-diol compounds) and consequently drives the reversible reaction toward product formation according to Le Chatelier's principle. \\A cold synthesis method has been reported in Ref~\cite{SNO+:2023} for the reaction between 1,2-butanediol and TeA in LAB medium.
-However, in TeA/HD reaction system using LAB as solvent, phase separation was observed after room-temperature reaction despite complete consumption of TeA.
+Non-polar solvents with poor water solubility, such as cyclohexane and hexane, exhibit significantly slower reaction rates for the TeA-HD system, though still faster than the solvent-free condition.
+This enhancement can be attributed to the dilution effect of the solvent, which reduces the concentration of reaction products (water and Te-diol compounds) and consequently drives the reversible reaction toward product formation according to Le Chatelier's principle.

+Ref.~\cite{SNO+:2023} reports a cold synthesis (type II laoding) method for the reaction of BD with TeA and DDA in a LAB medium.
+However, in TeA-HD reaction system using LAB as solvent, phase separation was observed after room-temperature reaction despite complete consumption of TeA.
 The volumes of the upper and bottom phases are approximately the same.
 X-ray fluorescence analysis revealed that both layers contained Te, and the upper layer showed significantly lower Te content compared to the bottom layer.
-The kinetic studies demonstrated that MeOH exhibited the highest reaction rate among the tested solvents.
-As the simplest monohydric alcohol, MeOH was subsequently compared with two structurally similar alcohols - ethanol and 1-propanol - as reaction solvents under identical experimental conditions.
-The reaction proceeded fastest when MeOH was used as solvent.
-Both ethanol and 1-propanol showed significantly slower reaction rates compared to MeOH.
-Therefore, MeOH was determined to be the most suitable solvent for this room-temperature synthesis system.
+A similar phase separation was observed when substituting BD for HD.
+Considering the description in Ref. ~\cite{SNO+:2023}, this phenomenon is likely related to the removal of water upon completion of the reaction.
+The experimental results also validate this point.
+Therefore, it is necessary to remove the water generated as a by-product prior to the preparation of Te-LS.